hmraul/gpsPosition/README.md

 # gpsPosition
-Api rest for getting and setting gps positions
+Api rest for getting and setting gps positions.

+This branch has h2 database support